-However, your hedge fund firm still needs to craft and deliver to its salespeople compelling and consistent buyer-focused storylines and other content to use in both their verbal and written contacts with clients, prospects and those who influence them.
+However, your money management firm still needs to craft and deliver to its salespeople compelling and consistent buyer-focused storylines and other content to use in both their verbal and written contacts with clients, prospects and those who influence them.
 This is not sales marketing, its communications marketing.
-We will address marketing plan construction for communications marketing in our next article.
+We will address marketing plan construction for communications marketing in our next column.

-© Frumerman & Nemeth Inc. 2018
+© Frumerman & Nemeth Inc. 2019